Developers

 Red Hat CDN

-The recommended way to load RHDS is via the Red Hat Digital Experience CDN, and using an import map.
+The recommended way to load the Red Hat Design System (RHDS) on Red Hat websites and applications is through the Red Hat Digital Experience CDN using an import map.

 <head>